olivierlacan/olivierlacan.com/_posts/2019-12-20-my-microphone-setup.md

 The microphone I use isn’t that great.
 It’s an old [Samson CL8][cl8] cardioid microphone from the era where we hosted podcasts weekly at Code School.
-We also used it for voice over work on screencasts.
+We also used it for voice-over work on screencasts.
 Cardioid mics have a very narrow pickup pattern (area where the microphone receives input) so they’re great at isolating sound if you learn good mic technique.
 Like most capsule microphone (there’s a membrane that